SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 Pass through Certificates purchased for priority sector lending requirements are valued at Book Value as per RBI guidelines.

-Bank's investments in units of Venture Capital Funds (VCFs) made after August 23, 2006 are classified under HTM category for initial period of three years and are valued at cost.
-After period of three years from date of disbursement, it is shifted to AFS category.
-These are valued using Net Assets Value shown by VCF as per the financial statements or declared NAV as per Reserve Bank of India guidelines.
-If NAV/ audited financials are not available for more than 18 months continuously then at Re.
-1/- per VCF
+Bank’s investments in units of Venture Capital Funds (VCFs) are valued using Net Assets Value shown by VCF as per the financial statements or declared NAV as per Reserve Bank of India guidelines.
+If NAV/ audited financials are not available for more than 18 months continuouslythen at?
+1/- perVCF.

 The units are valued based on the audited results once in a year.
 However, if the audited balance sheet/ financial statements showing NAV figures are not available continuously for more than 18 months as on the date of valuation, the investments are valued at Rupee 1 per Category I and II AIF.

-Investments made by the Bank as Primary Dealer in Treasury Bills under HFT category is valued at carrying cost.
+Investments made by the Bank as Primary Dealer in Treasury Bills under HFT category is being valued at carrying cost.

-For the purpose of valuation of quoted investments in "Held for Trading” and “Available for Sale” categories, the market rates / quotes on the Stock Exchanges, the rates declared by Financial Benchmarks India Pvt.
-Ltd (FBIL) are used.
+For the purpose of valuation of quoted investments in "Fair Value through Profit and Loss" and "Available for Sale" categories, the market rates / quotes on the Stock Exchanges, the rates declared by Financial Benchmarks India Pvt.
+Ltd(FBIL) are used.

 Investments for which such rates / quotes are not available are valued as per norms laid down by Reserve Bank of India, which are as under: